 Exemptions aren’t automatic.
 Common errors include:

-- Renovations: Thinking minor upgrades (e.g., new carpets) qualify.
-Nope.
-Only major structural works count.
-Basically you’ll need to show that the property was uninhabitable prior to starting renovations.
+- Renovations: Thinking minor upgrades (e.g. new carpets) qualify.
+They don’t.
+Only major structural works count – you’ll need to show the property was uninhabitable before works began.
+And remember, the old Class A exemption no longer exists.

 Without evidence like surveyor reports or contractor quotes, your application will likely be rejected.